-According to the statistics available, the cases of lower extremity injuries are on an increase among front seat occupants involved in head on crashes.
+According to the statistics available, incidences of lower extremity injuries are on an increase among front seat occupants involved in head-on crashes.
 Also, around 50% of the lower extremity injuries involve trauma to the knee, thigh, and hip region.
-These injuries are not life threatening, but are often debilitating and require extensive treatment.
+These injuries are not life-threatening, but are often debilitating and require extensive treatment.
 Some of the most common hip injuries that a victim can sustain in a car accident include:

 People aged 65 and above are more susceptible to suffering hip fractures.
 However, even young people may suffer a broken hip in the event of a car crash.
 Elderly women suffering from osteoporosis are at the highest risk of suffering a hip fracture.